"When you talk, you repeat what you already know; when you listen, you often learn something."

 The L-brain person

-L-brain types are epeople who can efficiently and effectively transfer information from the R-brain to the L-brain on a regular basis.
+L-brain types are a cognitive style of thinking preferred by people when solving problems.
+It means the person can efficiently and effectively transfer information from the R-brain to the L-brain on a regular basis.

-L-brain people are highly skilled in seeing the "trees in the forest" so to speak.
-They rely, and prefer to engage, heavily on the external world and use their own eyes to directly observe and recognise very specific, often (initially) unrelated, patterns, remember those patterns (often by organising them in a linear way for easier recall) and are able to pick out those patterns again in people and the universe with remarkable ease and speed.
+A l-brain person is highly skilled in seeing the "trees in the forest" so to speak.
+They rely, and prefer to engage, heavily on the external world and use their own eyes to directly observe and recognise very specific, often (initially) unrelated, patterns, remember those patterns (often by organising them in a linear way for easier recall) and are able to pick out those patterns again with remarkable ease and speed thanks to their good memory.
 In essence, L-brain people excel in extracting specific observable patterns from human experience, organising them, storing them in memory, and recalling them quickly when needed.

 L-brain people are also the practical types with a panache for communicating in a verbal sense what they see and/or have remembered in the past because they readily give these specific observable patterns names and sounds to describe them in everyday language.